rspamd/rspamd.com/doc/modules/external_services.md

 If you enable debug mode for external_services the oletools module will also report the description of a function as reported by olevba.

 ### oletools extended mode

 In the extended mode the oletools module will not trigger on specific categories, but will *always* set a threat string with all found flags when at least a macro was found.
+Those flags are sorted alphabetically and always displayed at the same position when set.
 Next to the flags all reported functions will be set as individual threats:

-`OLETOOLS (4.00)[MAS-----, Document_open, Shell, Chr]`
+`OLETOOLS (4.00)[A----MS-, Document_open, Shell, Chr]`

-In this example 4 threats will be reported (and the symbol score will be counted 4 times).
+In this example 4 threats will be reported, one for the flag list, and one for each reported function (and the symbol score will be counted 4 times).
 You can use `one_shot = true` change this behavior.

 ~~~ucl
 # local.d/external_services_group.conf